-Upgrade your home with a free heat pump water heater (HPWH)!
+Upgrade your home with a free heat pump water heater (HPWH) through San Francisco's Climate Equity Hub!

 Disadvantaged communities have historically dealt with the worst air pollution, traffic density, heat exposure, and other environmental hazards.
 San Francisco is transitioning from gas to electric appliances to reduce air pollution, and The Hub is dedicated to making this transition affordable and beneficial in these communities.
 Our HPWH program is just the first step.

-We’ll secure up to $10,785 in rebate funding to fully cover the cost of the upgrade and support you each step of the way.
+We’ll fully cover the cost of the upgrade and support you each step of the way.

 How it works